WebAssembly/gc/proposals/gc/MVP.md

 * `struct.new_with_rtt <typeidx>` allocates a structure with RTT information determining its [runtime type](#values) and initialises its fields with given values
   - `struct.new_with_rtt $t : [t'* (rtt $t)] -> [(ref $t)]`
     - iff `expand($t) = struct (mut t')*`
+  - this is a *constant instruction*

 * `struct.new_default_with_rtt <typeidx>` allocates a structure of type `$t` and initialises its fields with default values
   - `struct.new_default_with_rtt $t : [(rtt $t)] -> [(ref $t)]`
     - iff `expand($t) = struct (mut t')*`
     - and all `t'*` are defaultable
+  - this is a *constant instruction*

 * `struct.get_<sx>? <typeidx> <fieldidx>` reads field `i` from a structure
   - `struct.get_<sx>? $t i : [(ref null $t)] -> [t]`